 Collaboratively, I envision the ALJ could host an annual conference in partnership with a law school or institution on a topic of interest, which would in turn produce a special issue.
 For instance, we could explore the current state of constitutional law or contract law in Australia.
 Overall, I believe we will succeed with the ALJ if we have a wide breadth of high-quality contributions and can attract thoughtful contributions from all of our constituents.

-Is there a special message that you hope to deliver to the legal profession or the community as a whole through the Australian Law Journal?
+Q: Is there a special message that you hope to deliver to the legal profession or the community as a whole through the Australian Law Journal?

-More and more, I think the law is so pervasive that we are constantly coming up with public policy issues where lawyers can contribute.
+A: More and more, I think the law is so pervasive that we are constantly coming up with public policy issues where lawyers can contribute.
 For instance, in our most recent issue we are publishing an article on Sharia law and terrorism, written by two Irish academics seeking to demonstrate that Sharia law does not authorise terrorism.

 Now, you might think why would an Australian journal publish that, but the answer is we publish it because it has to do with law.
 It is also about public policy and it informs public debate.